-• Public access to the coast will not be compromised by the development.

-- The proposed subdivision development is considered suitable having regard to adjoining similar development.
+- Public access to the coast will not be compromised by the development. - The proposed subdivision development is considered suitable having regard to adjoining similar development.
 The proposal will tie in with that development being consistent in character and appearance with the overall predominantly low residential density character of the estate. - The proposed subdivision will not result in any adverse overshadowing or loss of view corridors and opportunities.
-Views to the coast will be retained from key public vantage points beyond the estate enjoyed by the broader community. - Flora and fauna habitats will not be compromised.
-The establishment of Riparian corridors in the estate and within this stage, will enhance opportunities for wildlife in the locality. - The site is low lying and within the Coastal Zone.
+Views to the coast will be retained from key public vantage points beyond the estate enjoyed by the broader community.

+- Flora and fauna habitats will not be compromised.
+The establishment of Riparian corridors elsewhere in the estate will enhance opportunities for wildlife in the locality. - The site is low lying and within the Coastal Zone.
 The issue of flooding and climate change has been considered.
 With reference to potential sea level rise and rainfall intensity, it is envisaged that the proposal will not be adversely affected. - The site is located in an area identified for residential development.
 It adjoins similar development and as such there are no inherent land use conflicts or potential conflicts envisaged with land uses nearby or proposed water uses.
 Whilst proximity to a quarry haul road is noted, the issue of noise can be mitigated by appropriately designed barriers and dwellings. - There are no (European) heritage issues. - Aboriginal heritage was considered and addressed (see later in this report). - The proposal will have cumulative impacts in that it introduces additional residential land supply and therefore social, economic and physical impacts.
 Appropriate conditions of consent and suitable design will ensure that the impacts are managed and are acceptable to the broader community within the context of urban subdivision development. - All urban services will be made available to the estate with future housing required to be designed with due regard to energy efficiency via BASIX. - Stormwater and effluent will be captured via systems purposely designed for the estate.
-Features include: removal of a temporary pond, remodelling of a high flow channel downstream from Shallows Drive and inclusion of 2 new sediment ponds.
-These ponds will remain in place until such time that future wetlands are established and integrated into the existing open space and wetland system.
-It is understood that the ponds will be the subject of separate application to Council at a later date.